California Proposition 57- what is it and how will it affect persons charged or convicted of crimes?

 For example, "any robbery" is included in a list of violent felonies set out in Penal Code Section 667.5(c).
 Suppose an inmate's conviction is for a robbery where no force or weapon was used and no one was hurt?
 Is it a "non-violent felony" for the purpose of Prop 57?
 This has not yet been decided by the courts.

 What is clear is that under Prop 57 an inmate who has been convicted of a non-violent felony (however that is defined) will be able to apply for parole after completion of the full term for the primary offense.
 Here is an example: Mr. Brown is convicted in 2015 of a felony violation of recklessly evading a police officer (Vehicle Code Section 2800.2) .
 He has a prior strike and two prior prison convictions.
 The Judge imposes the maximum term for evasion, three years.
 His sentence, however, is for eight years: the three years is doubled because he has a prior strike (Penal Code Section 667(e)(1)) and two years are added for the two prison priors (Penal Code Section 667.5(b)).
 Under Prop 57, Mr. Brown can apply for parole after completion of three years of his sentence, possibly even sooner with credits for good conduct.

-In many cases, inmates who were facing lengthy prison sentences based on enhancements and prior convictions now may have an opportunity for early release.
+What should I do if I think that Prop 57 might help me or a loved one?In many cases, inmates who were facing lengthy prison sentences based on enhancements and prior convictions now may have an opportunity for early release.
 If you have questions about this, contact an experienced criminal defense attorney for a free consultation.